UFC 261: Usman vs. Masvidal 2 | Event Profile, Full Results & Legacy

 Main Event: Usman vs. Masvidal 2

 Round one was a feeler.
 Kamaru Usman opened with his customary jab game, refused to engage in the wild exchanges Masvidal wanted, and circled away from the fence.
-Masvidal landed three clean shots in the first three minutes, but Usman absorbed them and answered with combinations that backed Masvidal up.
 By the end of round one, both men were 50/50 on the scorecards, but Usman was reading Masvidal's offensive patterns.

-Round two ended it.
-At 0:55, Masvidal threw a leg kick that Usman timed perfectly.
-The champion stepped through with a right hand to the chin at 1:02 of round two.
+Round two ended it at 1:02.
+Usman timed Masvidal's leg kick and stepped through with a right hand to the chin.
 Masvidal fell forward; Usman landed two unanswered ground strikes before referee Herb Dean intervened.
 It was the first time Jorge Masvidal had been knocked out in his MMA career and the most decisive moment of Usman's championship reign.

 In his post-fight interview, Usman flexed and shouted at the crowd: "I told you all!
 Nobody can stop me!"
-The 15,000-fan audience — the first full-capacity audience in over a year — responded with one of the loudest pops of the night.
 Masvidal would not get another title shot; he fought twice more in the UFC (losing both) before retiring in 2023.

 Co-Main Event: Zhang vs. Namajunas

 Rose Namajunas reclaimed the strawweight title in 78 seconds.
 Zhang Weili opened the round flat-footed, refused to circle off the cage, and ate a left high kick that landed cleanly on her chin at 1:18.
 Zhang collapsed unconscious.
-Namajunas landed one follow-up shot before referee Herb Dean stopped it.
-It was the second time in Zhang's career she had been finished and the first time she had been TKO/KO'd.
+It was the first time she had been KO/TKO'd in her career.

 Namajunas reclaimed the title two years after losing it.
-Her post-fight interview was characteristically philosophical: "I'm just grateful for the opportunity.
-I worked so hard to get back here."
-Zhang would rematch Namajunas at UFC 268 in November 2021 (a competitive split-decision loss for Zhang) and would eventually reclaim the title against Carla Esparza at UFC 281 in November 2022 by submission.
+Zhang would rematch Namajunas at UFC 268 in November 2021 (competitive split-decision loss for Zhang) and would eventually reclaim the title against Carla Esparza at UFC 281 in November 2022 by submission.

 Full Results